Support Learn by Doing

 Dr. Humphrey obtained his bachelor’s degree from the College of William and Mary, master’s degree from James Madison University and doctorate from the University of Arizona.
 He lives in San Luis Obispo with his husband, Brett, and two children, Isaiah and Robert.

 Dr. Kathleen McMahon joined Cal Poly in early 2016 as the Assistant Vice President for Student Affairs and Dean of Students.
-In the summer of 2017, she was promoted to her current position as Associate Vice President for the division, while retaining her responsibilities as Dean of Students.
+In 2019, she was promoted to her current position as Senior Associate Vice President for the division, while retaining her responsibilities as Dean of Students.

 McMahon is a 25-year veteran of higher education teaching and administration and assumes responsibility and management of all departments within the Dean of Students Office, which include the Center for Leadership and Service, CrossCultural Centers, Center for Service In Action, Clubs and Club Sports, Commencement, Parent and Family Programs, Student Rights and Responsibilities, Fraternity and Sorority Life, and the Safer program (which focuses on sexual assault prevention).She also serves the university as the point of contact for all crisis intervention with students and represents the university at select governance meetings, on campus and in the community.
 Finally, McMahon serves as the division’s representative on the Student Fee Allocation Advisory Committee and oversees NCAA compliance for the university.